elc45/fisher-hmc-paper/main.typ

 window requires rewinding the algorithm, which is unnecessarily inefficient and not easily implemented.
-Using two overlapping estimation windows - a "foreground" and a "background" - we can accomplish the goal of using recent information immediately, while avoiding the computation cost of pure streaming estimation.
+Using two overlapping estimation windows - a "foreground" and a "background" - we can accomplish the goal of using recent information immediately, while avoiding the computational cost of pure streaming estimation.
 At each iteration in the warmup phase, the transformation used is taken from the "foreground" estimator (which itself is updated at each iteration).
 The "background" estimator, while using the same update logic, maintains a fresher estimate based on only the previous $n$ draws, periodically handing off this fresher estimate to the foreground, then resetting itself.
 The foreground estimator then builds on this estimate until recieving a new one.
-In this way, the estimate used for the transformation at any iteration is informed by at most
+In this way, the estimate used for the transformation at any given iteration is informed by at most
 $2n$ draws, where $n$ is the update frequency.
+This scheme is illustrated in #ref(<adapt_figure>).

 We split the matrix adaptation in the warmup phase into two regimes, the first with a very quick update frequency (10 draws) and the second with a much longer